Authentication Guide

 Header-Based Authentication

-All Sent API endpoints require two authentication headers with every request:
+All Sent API endpoints require the x-api-key header with every request:

 HeaderTypePurposeExample